opendatahub-io-contrib/datamesh-platform/README-deployment.md

 ```
 # Deploy complete Data Mesh components

-Navigate to the Data Mesh cloned directory **"cd /datamesh-platform/deployment"** and run "datamesh-deploy.sh".
+Navigate to the Data Mesh cloned directory **"cd deployment"** and run "datamesh-deploy.sh".
 This required Openshift host and login credtials and these informations are in config.properties file located in the deployment directory.
 By default , deployment will use datamesh-demo as default namespace, if not specified in the config.properties

 ```bash